 In addition to my shoes, I needed a pair of footwear for warmer climates (and the beach) and to protect my feet from athlete’s foot when using communal showers.
-I was looking for something lightweight with a minimal heel to toe height difference.
+I was looking for something lightweight with a minimal heel to the toe height difference.

 I initially purchased the Xero Cloud sandals in August 2015.
 They were minimalist, but I ended up constantly (re-)adjusting the straps.
 Still, I liked the concept of the Xero footwear and replaced my original sandals with the Xero Z-Trek in September 2017.
 And I have been very happy with them.